ps2homebrew/Open-PS2-Loader/README.md

 ```

 You can copy ZSO files to the same folder as your ISOs and they will be detected by OPL.
-To install onto internal HDD, you can use the latest version of HDL-Dump.
+To install onto internal HDD/SSD/SSHD, you can use the latest version of HDL-Dump.

 </p>
 </details>